duxman/luces/README.md

 This file contains

 ````
-  "Pines"       : General configured pines ( not in use)
+  "GeneralPins"   : General configured pines ( not in use)
-  "RutaMusica"  : Music directory
+  "MusicPath"     : Music directory
-  "Rutaffmpeg"  : ffmpeg path , only for windows,
+  "FfmpegPath"    : ffmpeg path , only for windows,
   "WebServerPort" : web server port
 ````